rhaleblian/neotrellis-osc/README.md

 ### Does it really need asyncio?

-If you only wanted to process OSC messages coming in to the NeoTrellis, you could use one of the other kinds of service models that `python-osc` provides.
+If you only wanted to process OSC messages coming in to the NeoTrellis, you could use one of the other kinds of server models that `python-osc` provides.
+Then the Python 3.5 Bela has would be sufficient.